HarleyBartles/switch-rom-packer/README.md

 ## FAQ

 **Q: Can I just run `python3 packer.py ~/rom_input/` without extra flags?**
 Yes.
-That’s the intended default path: it builds NROs using sensible defaults.
+That’s the intended default path: it builds NROs and NSPs using sensible defaults.

 **Q: Where do ROMs end up on the SD card?**
 On first run the stub copies them to `/roms/<platform>/<romfile>`.

 **Q: Will these show up as installable titles on HOME?**
-Not yet.
-That’s what the NSP + forwarder pipeline will enable.
+Yes — the NSP build pipeline produces installable forwarders, but they don’t yet boot correctly.

 ---